I am that person.

 I stop going to the gym, I never make my own bed, I never manage to read, I stop following up with people, I feel tired and frustrated.
 I put myself last.
 I let everything else and everyone else jump the queue.

-Create a morning habit to win the day
+Create a morning ritual to win the day

 When it comes to your time, you make the rules.